Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 A longer and more detailed blog post of about 2000+ words will be very useful for your search engine optimization.

-It helps you utilize as much keywords as you can in a blog post thus helping your blog rank faster for the right keywords.
+What it does is that it helps you utilize as much keywords as you can in a blog post thus helping your blog rank faster for the right keywords.

 So should you write a longer blog post or a shorter one?